 Curated & Co-produced by Antidote Projects.

 Within its ornamental design, The Red Carpet contains a data-map of the damaged topography of Kyiv’s Maidan square protests, surveyed by the artist.
-The fatal pro-democracy uprising marked the beginning of Ukraine’s illegal invasion, annexation and ongoing 8 year civil war.
+The fatal pro-democracy uprising marked the beginning of Ukraine’s illegal invasion, occupation and ongoing genocide.

 In combining data & textiles, The Red Carpet references a wider canon of women recording their experiences of conflict through the art mediums which were most commonly available to them across history & place: needle, loom and thread.